gillescj/js-calculator/README.md

 npm run start
 ```

-Or download dist and open.
+Or download dist and open index.html.